ekQ/active-network-alignment/README.md

 # active-network-alignment
+Code for the following paper will be added here:

-Active network alignment: a matching-based approach
+Malmi, E., Terzi, E., Gionis, A. Active network alignment: a matching-based approach. arXiv, 2016